tenlhak/FigExtractor/README.md

 # FigExtractor

 FigExtractor is a powerful Python tool designed to automatically extract figures and their associated captions from PDF documents.
-It's particularly useful for researchers, academics, and anyone working with scientific papers who needs to extract and analyze figures programmatically.
+It's particularly useful for researchers, academics, and anyone working with scientific papers who needs to extract and analyze figures and captions programmatically.

 ## Features